coderolls/coderolls-blog/_posts/java-files-io/2021-01-03-read-file-using-bufferreader.md

 /**
  * A java program to read file character by character using the
- * read() method of the BufferReader Class.
+ * read() method of the BufferedReader Class.
  *
  * @author Gaurav Kukade at coderolls.com
  */
-public class BufferReaderReadMethodExample {
+public class BufferedReaderReadMethodExample {

 	public static void main(String[] args) {